Business Development Strategy for the Management of Used Cooking Oil as a Raw Material for Biodiesel

 Abstract

-This study examines the business development strategy of PT XYZ, a company that manages Used Cooking Oil (UCO) as a raw material for biodiesel located in Jakarta.
-The research background is the increasing need for biodiesel in line with the mandatory B35 program, the great potential of UCO as an alternative raw material that is more economical and environmentally friendly, as well as the business challenges faced by PT XYZ after the 2022 UCO export restriction policy through the Domestic Market Obligation (DMO) mechanism which led to a decrease in export volume of more than 300% and the temporary closure of three branches outside Jakarta.
-The research uses a qualitative-quantitative approach with the analysis of Business Model Canvas (BMC), VRIO, PESTEL, Porter's Five Forces, IFE-EFE matrix, IE matrix, SWOT, and Analytical Hierarchy Process (AHP) for strategic prioritization.
-The results of the study show that PT XYZ has the main strengths in the form of an in-house UCO QC laboratory, a good reputation, and a strategic location in Greater Jakarta, but has weaknesses in the absence of ISCC certification and the limitations of digital systems.
-Based on the IE matrix, PT XYZ is in Quadrant I (growing and developing).
-The four recommended strategic priorities are: (1) medium-term contracts with buyers, (2) development of UCO collection networks, (3) operational cost efficiency, and (4) market expansion.
-The proposed new BMC model integrates the digitization of business processes, diversification of market segments, and the gradual development towards self-exporting.
+This study examines the business development strategy of PT XYZ, a Used Cooking Oil (UCO) management company serving as biodiesel feedstock in Jakarta.
+The research background includes growing biodiesel demand driven by the B35 mandatory program and sustainability program.
+The significant potential of UCO as a more economical and environmentally friendly alternative feedstock, and the business challenges faced by PT XYZ following the 2022 UCO export restriction policy through the Domestic Market Obligation (DMO) mechanism, which caused an average export volume decline of 84% and temporary closure of three branches outside Jakarta.
+The study employs a qualitative-quantitative approach using Business Model Canvas (BMC), VRIO, PESTEL, Porter's Five Forces, IFE-EFE matrices, IE matrix, SWOT, and Analytical Hierarchy Process (AHP) using Expert Choice 11 softwere for strategy prioritization.
+Results indicate that PT XYZ's main strengths are its QC capabilities and laboratory UCO, strong reputation, strategic location in the Jabodetabek area, UCO collection network and access to capital.
+Minewhile, weaknesses include the absence of ISCC certification and market share analysis, limited development and digital systems for financial.
+Based on the IE matrix, PT XYZ is positioned in cell II (grow and build).
+Four recommended strategic priorities are: (1) medium-term contracts with buyers, (2) UCO collection network development, (3) operational cost efficiency, and (4) market expansion.
+The proposed new BMC integrates business process digitalization, market segment diversification to increase revenue sources, and gradual development toward self-exporting.

 Keywords: